malcolm-kee/malcolm-kee/blogs/2019/03/using-web-component-with-react/2019-03-16-using-webcomponent-with-react.md

 ---
-path: "/blog/using-webcomponent-with-react"
-date: "2019-03-17"
-title: "Using Web Component With React"
+title: 'Using Web Component With React'
-tags: ["web component", "react"]
+date: '2019-03-17'
+tags: ['web component', 'react']
 summary: "Using web component in React requires some boilerplates to make it work, trying to abstract that boilerplate has a limitation.
 With React hooks, it's much less boiletplate and the abstraction is no longer needed."
 published: true
 ---